 Punch Lane's downstairs sibling Juliet has a bunch of cool stuff going on — including the fact that its modus operandi is to support and represent female winemakers, distillers and cheese producers.
 For a dose of girl power and, really, just a great night with nice vibes, head down to the basement bar on Little Bourke Street — it's all pink neon, concrete and hand-blown glass down here.

 The venue offers a swag of signature cocktails, alongside cheese, charcuterie and snacks; think: salt cod croquettes, freshly shucked oysters and a ham hock terrine.
 Settle in with a tasty bite and a mandarin martini or two, and you'll never want to come up from underground.

 As the name — which means 'underneath' in French — suggests, this cosy wine bar and eatery is of the subterranean variety.
 Sibling to restaurant Hazel above, Dessous boasts a charming space deep within the heritage-listed T&G Building, featuring interiors by award-winning design firm The Stella Collective.

-Hop on down, nab a plush banquette seat and tuck into the likes of XO lobster doughnuts, sambal cuttlefish, dry-aged duck and saucy pork belly sandos.
+Hop on down to this underground bar in Melbourne, nabbing a plush banquette seat and tucking into the likes of XO lobster doughnuts, sambal cuttlefish, dry-aged duck and saucy pork belly sandos.
 To match, expect a globe-trotting wine list and plenty of chic cocktails — the rhubarb- and cacao-infused Manhattan feels especially well suited to an underground sipping session.